Román Ramos

 Román Ramos Álvaro (born 6 January 1991) is a Spanish motorcycle racer.
 During 2018, he rode for Team Go Eleven on a Kawasaki, until losing the ride to Eugene Laverty.
-He has also competed in the Moto2 World Championship, the CEV Supersport Championship, the Spanish Kawasaki Ninja Cup (which he won in 2007) and the CEV Moto2 Championship, which he won in 2013; in the same year he also won the European Supersport title.
+He has also competed in the Moto2 World Championship, the CEV Supersport Championship, the Spanish Kawasaki Ninja Cup (which he won in 2007) and the CEV Moto2 Championship, which he won in 2013; that same year, he also won the European Supersport title.